Shikifuyin/CCGOptimizer/README.md

 Very Work-In-Progress for now ...
 Stay Tuned !

+Check the pre-releases !

 Credits :
+Thanks to Berti (EU) for helping with bug-fixing and gathering game data !
-Thanks to Attaros (EU1) for helping gathering game data !
+Thanks to Attaros (EU) for helping gathering game data !